jamie-hurst/Moonshot/README.md

 #### Project 8 from #100DaysOfSwiftUI @ hackingWithSwift.com

-An app that displays information about the Apollo missions.
+An educational app that displays information about the Apollo missions.